DenysKaliuzhnyi/Humanize-Calculator/README.md

 Write equation to be converted in input.txt and see result in output.txt by running main.py.

 You can run pytests of this prog by command "pytest testsCalculator.py" in your terminal.

+In folder "telegram_bot_version" you can find the same program, but input-output provided by Telegram bot @testing_my_code_bot.
+It's convenient for manual testing :).